haolinyang-hlyang/XLEprime/README.md

-- 👋 Hi, I’m @XLEprime
+- 👋 Hi, I’m Haolin Yang (杨浩林)
 - 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning computer science at BUPT
+- 🌱 I'm currently in my fourth year as an undergraduate, majoring in Computer Science at Beijing University of Posts and Telecommunications.
+Come fall 2024, I'll be commencing my PhD studies at Shanghai Jiao Tong University
-- 📫 How to reach me xleprime@gmail.com
+- 📫 How to reach me hlyang@bupt.edu.cn, hlyang4cs@gmail.com

 <!---
 XLEprime/XLEprime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.